What Is True Understanding?

 By effort, I mean action.
-Talking, listening, studying and working within yourself for a level of understanding.
+Talking, listening, studying and working within yourself to a level of understanding.
 It’s nice if the other person wants to help you understand because they’ll (ideally) be communicating openly with you – but it doesn’t always work this way.
 Especially if we’ve realized the need for understanding after a misunderstanding – and now it’s become “damage control”.

 We simply have no control over how patient the other person is going to be with us in our efforts to understand.
 All we can control is whether or not we will persevere even when it doesn’t come instantly.
 Sometimes it will take a while – days or even weeks.
 Keep trying.

-What I can promise you, is that when you make the effort and exercise patience to truly understand another person – it is an investment with returns that will justify what you put into it!
+What I can promise you, is that when you make an effort and exercise patience to truly understand another person – it is an investment with returns that will justify what you put into it!
 Remember hearing that is may not be easy, but it is worth it?

 Once we feel that we’ve gained a deeper understanding of another person or the situation that they’re in, it’s time to reflect.
-Think about what you’ve learned through a new perspective.
+Think about what you’ve learned from a new perspective.
 How did it make you feel?
 Try talking with them about your impressions in understanding through reflective listening.

-Now, do you have a desire to change anything about your own point of view, having a deeper understanding of another person’s position?
+Now, do you have a desire to change anything about your point of view, having a deeper understanding of another person’s position?

-The point of reflection is one where we can take what we’ve felt, observed and learned – then process it and apply it to our own perspective.
+The point of reflection is one where we can take what we’ve felt, observed and learned – then process it and apply it to our perspective.
 This is the point at which personal growth or change usually takes place through true understanding.

 There have been many instances in my own life when I was sure of how I felt about something or was firm in my opinion.
 I wasn’t about to change (or grow) and would defend my position as “the right one”.
 Oh, how pride gets in my way!

-Once I was able to actually bring these precious ingredients together and develop or “earn” a true understanding, I was surprised at how naturally a change of heart or change of mind took place.
+Once I was able to bring these precious ingredients together and develop or “earn” a true understanding, I was surprised at how naturally a change of heart or change of mind took place.